6 Ways to Use Chocolate on a Ketogenic Diet

 In addition to being a powerful antioxidant, catechins help to regulate several processes in the cell such as methylation and autophagy.
 Catechins are able to enter into the cell and exert beneficial effects on various structures, such as the mitochondria.
 Catechins may improve fat burning, immune system function, and even help fight cancer (1).

-One of the most consistent findings with these compounds is the beneficial effect on cardiovascular health.
-Catechins help prevent oxidation of LDL, increased nitric oxide release, and effectively lower blood pressure (2).
+One of the most consistent findings with these compounds is their beneficial effect on cardiovascular health.
+Catechins help prevent oxidation of LDL, increase nitric oxide release, and effectively lower blood pressure (2).

 Cacao is actually has a higher antioxidant capacity than green tea, which surprises many people (3, 4).